Learn About The Law

 (1) A full-time active duty member of the armed forces;

-(2) A member of the North Dakota national guard;
+(2) A member of the national guard;

-(4) A veteran, as defined in section 37-01-40, provided the veteran is eligible to transfer entitlement under the Post 9-11 Veterans Educational Assistance Act of 2008 [38 U.S.C.
+(4) A veteran, as defined in section 37-01-40, including a veteran eligible to transfer entitlement under the Post 9-11 Veterans Educational Assistance Act of 2008 [38 U.S.C.
 3301]; or

 (5) A benefited employee of the North Dakota university system;